dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 step n = if n == 0 then 0 else step (n - 1)
 ```

-But this definition is rejected by Dhall because `step` may not be used inside its own definition:
+A corresponding definition in Dhall syntax would be:

 ```dhall
 ⊢ let step = \(n: Natural) -> if Natural/isZero n then 0 else step (Natural/subtract 1 n) in step